-How to use the Genos EI Recruitment Assessment?
+How to access the Genos EI Recruitment Assessment?

-A Genos EI Certified Practitioner is required to run the Genos EI Recruitment Assessment and to debrief the results of the reports with hiring managers.
-Genos provides an EI Certification Program to allow learning and organisational development professionals, human resource consultants or managers, executive coaches, and organisational psychologists to administer Genos EI Assessments within their own or for client organisations.
+A Genos trainer is required to run the Genos EI Recruitment Assessment and to debrief the results of the reports with hiring managers.
+Genos provides:

 Game changing for business.
 Life changing for people.

 Genos helps professionals apply core emotional intelligence skills that enhance their self-awareness, empathy, leadership and resilience.